coqui-ai/STT/doc/index.rst

 ..
-Coqui STT documentation master file, created by sphinx-quickstart on Thu Feb  2 21:20:39 2017.
+Coqui STT documentation main file, created by sphinx-quickstart on Thu Feb  2 21:20:39 2017.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.